blockcc/blockcc-api-document/source/localizable/index.en_US.html.md

 # Changelog

+### 2021-05-26

+- Add `platforms` field to [Symbols](#symbols)

 ### 2020-10-16

 - Add request param `interval` to [HistoricalPrice](#historicalprice)

 ### 2020-10-01

 - APIv1 is not available for free users.
 APIv3 has been stable for users for more than a year.
 It is recommended to update to APIv3 for a better experience.

 ### 2020-05-25